gideon607/AirBnB_clone/README.md

 This set of programs allows a set of program to run as a set of command interpreter

 #TO start it::::::::::::::
+CMDs
+EOF --- exit
+quit --- exit the program
+emptycmdline -- empty line

 #To use it::::::::::::::
+./console.py
+in the folder of the file to run the .py program